-The researchers first build a data infrastructure that allows them to unpack the stylised facts of economic development into their corresponding disaggregated counterparts.
-Specifically, they harmonise micro-level data from IPUMS International, the Luxembourg Income Study, and the Living Standards Measurement Study, covering a large sample of countries are harmonised to construct a cohort-region level dataset of several key quantities of interest in the process of economic growth, including income, education, labour force participation by gender, self-employment, occupation, sector, fertility, urban/rural status, and various cultural traits.
+The research team build a data infrastructure that allows them to unpack the stylised facts of economic development into their corresponding disaggregated counterparts.
+Specifically, they harmonise micro-level data from IPUMS International, the Luxembourg Income Study, and the Living Standards Measurement Study, covering a large sample of countries at different levels of development.
+The result is a cohort-level dataset of several key quantities of interest in the process of economic growth, including income, education, labour force participation, self-employment, occupation, and sector of employed.
 This dataset is then used to quantify the role of new cohorts in driving two key trends associated with economic development: income growth and the transition from own-account work to wage employment.

-This dataset and analysis will provide valuable insights on how structural transformation happens in practice, at the micro level, and across a wide spectrum of countries.
-This is essential in order for policymakers to know which individuals are more likely to be affected by policy, whether those born or living in more backward regions or in more developed ones, or whether young workers just starting their career or more experienced workers.
-Focusing on new cohorts as potential drivers of economic and social transformation makes the findings of this project particularly relevant for Sub-Saharan African countries, which are experiencing a dramatic growth in their working-age populations.
+This dataset and analysis provide valuable insights on how structural transformation happens in practice, at the micro level, and across a wide spectrum of countries.
+This is essential in order for policymakers to know which individuals are more likely to be affected by policy, whether they are those born or living in more backward regions or in more developed ones, whether they are young workers just starting their career, or whether they are more experienced workers.
+Focusing on new cohorts as potential drivers of economic and social transformation makes the findings of this project particularly relevant for sub-Saharan African countries, which are experiencing a dramatic growth in their working-age populations.
 This suggests enormous opportunities to shape the process of economic growth through policies that provide opportunities to young generations.
-This project will help understand where and how this process is working effectively and where less so.
+This project helps to understand where and how this process is working effectively and where less so.